citedrive/citedrive-translations/README.md

 We use the package "react-i18next" for our app and manage translations.
 This repo consists of JSON files where, for example, en.js contains all labels in English and de.js all in German.

-You can see from the status table how far we are with the translations.If you want to change something, you need to take two simple things to heart:
+You can see from the status table how far we are with the translations.
+If you want to change something, you need to take two simple things to heart:

 The JSON file consists of key-value pairs.